 Eat lots of fruits and veggies and avoid soda and refined carbohydrates.
-After the initial rush, SUGAR makes you TIRED!
+(After the initial rush, SUGAR will always make you TIRED!)

-T= THANKFULNESS: Studies have shown that gratitude makes us happier and healthier.
-Thinking of others boosts our own mood and curbs depression.
+THANKFULNESS: Studies have shown that gratitude makes us happier and healthier.
+Thinking of what’s good in life boosts our own mood and curbs depression.
 A SMILE increases your ‘Face Value’!